endulum/groves-api/README.md

 }
 ```

-- `page`: an integer representing the current page.
-- `pages`: the total amount of pages in this query.
 - `id`: a unique integer identifying this community in the database.
-- `urlName`: a unique, human-names string identifying this community across the site.
+- `urlName`: a unique string identifying this community across the site.
-- `canonicalName`: an informal, human-customized name for this community.
+- `canonicalName`: an informal, human-readable name for this community.
-- `description`: a human-customized string describing the community.
+- `description`: a string of text describing the community.
-- `created`: the creation date of this community's record in the database.
 - `lastActivity`: the creation date of the latest post or reply written within this community.
+If this community does not have any posts, by default this date is the community's creation date.
-- `followerCount`: this community's total followers.
+- `followers`: this community's total followers.
-- `postCount`: this community's total posts.
+- `posts`: this community's total posts.

 This endpoint accepts query parameters:

 - `sort`: sorts by follower count (`=followers`), post count (`=posts`), or latest activity (`=activity`) descending.
 - `name`: filters for any communities whose `urlName` or `canonicalName` includes the string provided.
+- `take`: how many results to show at once.
+By default, 15 results are shown.

 This endpoint uses cursor-based pagination.
 A cursor "id" is passed into a `before` or `after` query parameter when visiting a previous or next page, respectively.
 Under `links`, this endpoint lists a "next" or "previous" page endpoint if present.